anjaustin/secure-docker-with-tls/README.md

 sudo systemctl daemon-reload
 ```

-Later, we will restart the `docker.service`.
-Before we do that, we need to make the server credentials available to the `docker.service`.
+Before we restart the `docker.service`, we need to make the server credentials available to the `docker.service`.

 **2. Create a directory for the server's credentials and copy the credentials into the new directory.**